Far from Heaven: Homosexuality and escapism

-Frank Whitaker's burgeoning homosexuality is no doubt one of the more pivotal thematic story elements within Far From Heaven, as it sets in motion a series of events in the film that ultimately culminate in, not only the estrangement of his wife, but the inevitable failure of his marriage.
+Frank Whitaker's burgeoning homosexuality sets in motion a series of events that ultimately culminate in both the estrangement of his wife and the failure of his marriage.
 Characterized as the reliable husband, the successful hardworking businessman, the charming spouse, and the devoted father, he is idealized in a way that assigns him so many demanding roles, it is almost as if he is driven to pursue his homosexual tendencies as a means to escape his taxing everyday life and release his burden and frustration.
 We witness this early on in the film in his office at Magnatech when lunch meetings and dinner meetings pile up in his schedule, as portfolio season is well underway and his New York office continues to push up deadlines.
 Much like Cathy, Frank falls short of his exalted reputation, and as he is exploring Hartford one evening, avoiding returning home by taking in a movie, he soon finds himself walking the streets, delving further into the seedy underbelly of Hartford nightlife, where he hopes to find what he is looking for.
 It is when he notices what appear to be two gay men walking into a basement bar that he finally acts on his impulses and begins the slippery slope of self gratification that ultimately comes to dominate his lifestyle.
-It is through these humble beginnings that we come to explore with Frank the subversive and hushed nature of the gay community as he begins to act on his desires.
+It is through these humble beginnings that we come to explore with Frank the subversive and hushed nature cast upon the gay community during this time period.

 Mitra Moin writes in her essay, "Far From Heaven and Carol: Channeling 1950s Melodrama":

 The 1950s is a time of constraining expectations; everyone is expected to lead perfect suburban lives, and those that deviate are socially condemned.
 Haynes sets this up in Far From Heaven, where Cathy appears to have a model life: two children, a successful husband, and a suburban home.
 She is a typical housewife, admired by others: "Women just like yourself, with families and homes to keep up."
 This is dismantled in the premise, when Cathy receives a call from the police station regarding her husband.
 Beauty and perfection, here, are forms of oppression.
 The props are also important to observe as symbols of the 1950s: The television manifests the suburban prosperity that characterizes the time period.
 Cathy must adhere to the narrow and confining gender roles of the 1950s, just as Frank must suppress his homosexual desires.
 These characters, disillusioned in their seemingly flawless worlds, ultimately find these symbols as oppressive.